-If a Lamborghini Diablo is not in your face and making you considering packing an extra pair of pants, one your obviously an exceptional driver and two, you need to upgrade to the rip your face off Lamborghini Diablo SE30 Jota.
+If a Lamborghini Diablo is not in your face and making you considering packing an extra pair of pants, one you are obviously an exceptional driver and two, you need to upgrade to the rip your face off Lamborghini Diablo SE30 Jota.

 The SE30 is a very rare car, it was a limited edition, only 150 were made, each one numbered and bearing a special plaque stating which serial number the car had … but within this already very limited production run you could request an even more exclusive car : a Diablo SE30 with a Jota upgrade.